That’s why the American Red Cross is rallying volunteers to install free smoke alarms nationwide, as part of our Sound the Alarm events.

 We want to make sure that you’re prepared to make our communities safer – and that you have a great volunteer experience.

-That's why we developed short, streamlined training videos to help you get ready for your Sound the Alarm experience, which focus on the following topics:
+That's why we developed short, streamlined training videos to help you get ready for your Sound the Alarm experience:

 Dress comfortably – you will be on your feet walking outdoors most of the day.
-Listen to the weather forecast!
+Be sure to listen to the weather forecast because our event will happen rain or shine!

 What should I expect on the day of the event?

 Your Sound the Alarm event will be a fun day of preparing families against home fires and making your community safer.
-Together, we will check smoke alarms in homes and replace if necessary, educate families about home fire safety, build evacuation plans with them and document our services.
+Together, we will canvass neighborhoods, knock on doors, check smoke alarms in homes and replace if necessary, educate families about home fire safety, build evacuation plans with them and document our services.

 When you arrive at the event location, follow the signs to check in.
 When everyone has arrived, there may be a short rally which gives us an opportunity to provide simple training and tips, as well as to celebrate you for generously volunteering your time!